 “The most beautiful words in the English language are not ‘I love you’ but ‘It’s benign’.”—Woody Allen, in the film Deconstructing Harry

-But I’ve digressed; the reason I was telling you about the cyst is that I had noticed a peculiar thing about it: it gets smaller when I write.
+But I’ve digressed.
+The reason I was telling you about the cyst is that I noticed a peculiar thing about it: it gets smaller when I write.
 And, reversely, it gets bigger when I don’t write.
 Or, more precisely, it gets bigger when I walk around thinking about writing but I don’t (write).

 Did you know that grievances and jokes go together?
-I am indebted to Marshall McLuhan for pointing out to me the details of how grievances and jokes constellate.3 See for yourself: make a quick recollection of a joke relating to, for instance, cars and driving, or marriage.
+I am indebted to Marshall McLuhan for pointing out to me the details of how grievances and jokes constellate.3 See for yourself, make a quick recollection of a joke relating to, for instance, cars and driving, or marriage.
 Is there a relationship between what’s funny in the joke and drivers' grievances, or husband/wife grievances?
 You bet.
-Just in case you’re stuck, because, like many people, you haven’t heard any jokes lately, see if there’s a grievance hiding in this one:
+Just in case you’re stuck, because, like many people I know, you haven’t heard any jokes lately, see if there’s a grievance hiding in this one:

 —What’s the difference between an ISIS-K training camp and an Afghan wedding?